youssef-mesri/sofia-mesh/paper.md

  - name: MINES Paris - PSL, France
    index: 1
 date: 4 November 2025
-#bibliography: paper.bib
+bibliography: paper.bib
 ---

 # Summary

 Triangular meshes are fundamental data structures in computational science and engineering, serving as the backbone for numerical simulations in fluid dynamics, structural analysis, heat transfer, and many other fields.
-The quality of a mesh directly impacts the accuracy, stability, and convergence of numerical solutions. `SOFIA` (Scalable Operators for Field-driven Iso/Ani Adaptation) is a Python library that provides robust and efficient tools for 2D triangular mesh modification, refinement, and quality improvement through local topological operations, with particular emphasis on **anisotropic mesh adaptation** and **automatic boundary preservation**.
+The quality of a mesh directly impacts the accuracy, stability, and convergence of numerical solutions \cite{Shewchuk1996,Geuzaine2009,Persson2004}. `SOFIA` (Scalable Operators for Field-driven Iso/Ani Adaptation) is a Python library that provides robust and efficient tools for 2D triangular mesh modification, refinement, and quality improvement through local topological operations, with particular emphasis on **anisotropic mesh adaptation** and **automatic boundary preservation**.

 # Statement of Need

-While several mesh generation tools exist, there is a gap in the Python ecosystem for a lightweight, well-documented library focused specifically on **mesh adaptation** and **local modification operations**.
+While several mesh generation tools exist \cite{Shewchuk1996,Geuzaine2009,MeshPy,PyMesh}, there is a gap in the Python ecosystem for a lightweight, well-documented library focused specifically on **mesh adaptation** and **local modification operations**.
 Existing solutions either require complex dependencies (C/C++ bindings), lack comprehensive documentation, or focus primarily on initial mesh generation rather than adaptive refinement during simulation workflows.

 `SOFIA` addresses these needs by providing: